What is the Fund of Funds (FOF)?

 This amount can be adjusted depending on the variety and number of the funds in which the investments are going to be made.
 The skills of the fund manager are very important in deciding the number of funds in which diversification has to be made.
 It is a very dynamic activity since constant monitoring is essential for all funds and industries.

 There are some critical benefits in addition to the above points offered by such a structure:

 - Hedge funds can have a tendency to be very opaque regarding their asset classes and their strategies.
 A FOF serves as an Investor’s Proxy responsible for performing due diligence, Manager Selection, and oversight of the hedge fund within its portfolio.

-- Such funds may be able to allow investors into funds which are already closed to new investors if the fund of fund already has cash placed with a particular manager.
+- Such funds may be able to allow investors into funds that are already closed to new investors if the fund of the fund already has cash placed with a particular manager.

 - One can also have the institutional advantages as one can make investments in various funds which are in other ways off-limit for the retail investors.

 - With careful use of leverage and short selling techniques, hedge fund returns can amplify against a declining market.
 Short positions can lose an unlimited amount of money, while leverage can magnify the losses making a quick entry and exit more difficult.
 However, if these techniques are used wisely, then such tactics can gift rich returns.